 Washington says it is taking “very seriously” possible nuclear links between the two.

-“In short our approach isolates North Korea, imposes meaningful pressure to force changes in its behaviour and provides an alternative path that would serve everyone’s interests,” Clinton said.
+“Our approach isolates North Korea, imposes meaningful pressure to force changes in its behaviour, and provides an alternative path that would serve everyone’s interests,” she will tell the meeting.

-Clinton had earlier raised concerns at growing ties between North Korea and military-ruled Myanmar, including the possible transfer of nuclear technology to the Southeast Asian nation.
+Clinton’s comments come after she raised concerns at growing ties between North Korea and military-ruled Myanmar, including the possible transfer of nuclear technology.

 She said growing military ties between the two countries had the potential to threaten regional stability.